vladimiry/fs-json-store-encryption-adapter/README.md

 - Predefined presets.
 - Switching between built-in node's `crypto` and `libsodium` (like Argon2 key derivation function) implementations.
 - Keeping all the needed options in the produced buffer in along with the encrypted data itself.
 - Random `salting` is enabled for every key derivation and encryption execution, which helps against the lookup tables and rainbow tables hash cracking attacks.
-It's more helpful in a multi user environment though.

 ## Implementation Notes
 - Module executes a native [libsodium](https://github.com/jedisct1/libsodium) code with help of the [sodium-native](https://github.com/sodium-friends/sodium-native) bindings library.
 It's supposed to work faster than the WebAssembly versions.